 The road is not far from the other tourist destinations in Rome, but unless you are spending a day of it, it may be too far to walk.
 However, you can bike there or take a bus.

-To get to Via Appia Antica by bus, you will want to find the 118 bus from Rome.
+To take the Via Appia Antica route by bus, you will want to find the 118 bus from Rome.
 The bus will drop you off at numerous stops along the road, and it makes getting there much easier than trying to navigate there yourself.
 The bus makes stops in front of popular tourist destinations, including the Colosseum.

 Be warned that the bus route does not always follow their schedule, and it’s not clear where you should be picked up at.
 When we went, we ended up having to call an Uber after walking for three miles.